pandasoft0/lottie-web/README.md

 Skip directly to "Install third-party extensions"

 ### After installing
-- **Windows:** Go to Edit > Preferences > General > and check on "Allow Scripts to Write Files and Access Network"
+- Go to Edit > Preferences > General > and check on "Allow Scripts to Write Files and Access Network"
-- **Mac:** Go to Adobe After Effects > Preferences > General > and check on "Allow Scripts to Write Files and Access Network"

 # HTML player installation
 ```bash